-Claims 1 and 44 require "a spatial array of channel micromirrors . . . being individually and continuously controllable."
-Ex.
-1001, 14:16-20; 17:43-47.
-Similarly, claim 61 requires "dynamically and continuously controlling said beam-deflecting elements."
-Id. at 18:65-66.
-Petitioner asserts that the broadest reasonable interpretation of "continuously

-[controllable/controlling/pivotable]," in light of the specification, is "under analog control."
+Claim 1 requires "a spatial array of beam-deflecting elements . . . each of said elements being individually and continuously controllable."
+Similarly, claim 17 requires "controlling dynamically and continuously said beam-deflecting elements."
+Petitioner asserts that "continuously controllable" should be construed to mean "under analog control."
 Pet.
 9-10.
-According to Petitioner, the '678 patent identifies "under analog control" as an example of continuous control.
-Id.
-Petitioner identifies the following disclosures of the '678 patent as supporting its proposed construction:
+Petitioner identifies the following disclosures of the '368 patent as supporting its proposed construction:

 The patent explains that "[a] distinct feature of the channel micromirrors in the present invention, in contrast to those used in the prior art, is that the motion . . . of each channel micromirror is under analog control such that its pivoting angle can be continuously adjusted." ([Ex.
-1001], 4:7-11).
-Another passage in the specification states that "[w]hat is important is that the pivoting (or rotational) motion of each channel micromirror be individually controllable in an analog manner, whereby the pivoting angle can be continuously adjusted so as to enable the channel micromirror to scan a spectral channel across all possible output ports." ([Ex.
-1001], 9:9-14).
+1001], 4:7-11; emphasis added).
+Another passage in the specification states that "[w]hat is important is that the pivoting (or rotational) motion of each channel micromirror be individually controllable in an analog manner, whereby the pivoting angle can be continuously adjusted so as to enable the channel micromirror to scan a spectral channel across all possible output ports."
+(Id., 9:9-14; emphasis added).
 Yet another passage states that "channel micromirrors 103 are individually controllable and movable, e.g., pivotable (or rotatable) under analog (or continuous) control."
 (Id., 7:6-8).

 Pet.
-9-10.
+10.